activeadmin/activeadmin/docs/1-general-configuration.md

 ## Internationalization (I18n)

-To internationalize Active Admin or to change default strings, you can copy `lib/active_admin/locales/en.yml` to your application `config/locales` directory and change its content.
+To internationalize Active Admin or to change default strings, modify the `active_admin.en.yml` file that was copied to your application `config/locales` directory and change its content.
 You can contribute to the project with your translations too!

 ## Namespaces